meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 ### Tips

 - Model Armor and Agent Gateway must be in the same Google Cloud region.
-- You can inspect blocked requests in the Google Cloud Console under **Security > Model Armor** or via Cloud Logging.

 ## Challenge 5: Keeping It Real (Time)